 I deal with a pretty big amount of stress and anxiety.
 Right now, on top of all my school responsibilities, I’m in the midst of trying to find a new place to live by the first of May.
 I’ve already moved twice since CreComm started last September, and I’m so incredibly exhausted from the whole process.
 I’m also trying to look for a summer job so I can pay off my line of credit and get some work experience.

 With all of these things going on, along with being an introvert, it can be really hard for me to relax and recharge.
 But I still try.
 Here are some activities I do to calm myself.

-Do a guided meditation – At night, when I’m laying in bed and my head is spinning with all of the things I need to do, I will put on a guided meditation by Michael Sealey.
+Do a guided meditation.
+At night, when I’m lying in bed and my head is spinning with all of the things I need to do, I will put on a guided meditation by Michael Sealey.
 He has an extremely soothing voice.
 Some of his videos include: releasing negativity, meeting your higher self, and many many more.
 Check out Michael’s YouTube channel.

 What do you like to do to chill out?
 Comment and let me know!